Year 3 and 4 Spelling Words: Download Free Word Lists

 Understanding how low and high modal words contribute to the overall intensity, authority, and tone of a sentence is crucial.
 In NAPLAN (and indeed into the HSC), your child will be assessed on their persuasive writing.
 This is a form that demands a mastery of high modal language.
 Just make sure your child knows when high modality should (and shouldn’t) be used.
 “Mother, you MUST pass the butter!” just doesn’t have the same ring to it…

-I Get the Concepts, so what now?
+I get the concepts, so what now?

 Overall, one thing is clear: Stage 2 English is a big step up.
 The NSW and Victorian Curriculum demand Year 3 and 4 students to move above and beyond the traditional “word list”.
 Instead, the syllabus requires students to begin asking bigger questions of the words they encounter.
 What makes a statement a suggestion or a command?
 How do you tell the difference between an opinion and a fact?
 Can words have deeper meanings that are separate from their normal definitions?
 What does someone’s choice of words tell us about who they are as a person?